schema-andrare/AHFlip/README.md

 This is a dupe checker mod, it checks if items have been duped or not!
 This mod updates in realtime, and its even better than ST!

+This mod is made by a SB mod dev!
+This mod coolaborates with SBE!

 If you have the mod installed check on the bottom of the item to see if it is duped or not!

 Message me on discord if you have any problems/questions!
 Username: Eddiekungen#0111